Skip to content

 A biting midge. (culicoides spp)

 There are thousands of different species of biting midges, but the majority of them prefer to live in salt marshy areas.
 The moist mucky areas around ponds, streams, swamps, and saltwater mangroves are the ideal breeding habitat for no-see-ums.
 They like areas that are wet, but not necessarily under water.
-The bite intensifies during the calm of the morning and the evening, because biting midges are not strong fliers.
-If there is a breeze you may experience a respite from their bite.
-Many people set up fans at their camp site to blow these biters away.
+The biting intensifies during the calm of the morning and the evening because biting midges are not strong fliers.
+If there is a breeze, you may experience a respite from their bite.
+Many people set up fans at their campsite to blow these biters away.

 The bite of a biting midge is sharp and painful.
 Because they live and breed in the organic matter on the earth’s surface, they usually attack the exposed skin of your feet, ankles, and legs.
 The painful bites accumulate quickly and form small red welts or bumps.
 These bites are intensely itchy and painful and may take a week or two to heal completely.